tanmay-pro/Linux-Shell/README.md

     * jobs -r -s
     * jobs -s -r
   * It contains the jobs command which runs the appropriate jobs version and displays all relevant bacground processes with their process ids.
-  * It contains the sort_jobs() command which sorts the jobs according to name and then by number.
+  * It contains the sort_jobs() command which sorts the jobs according to name and then by number (in case command name is same).

 * ls.c
   * It contains the ls_decider function which desides whether the ls command is of type: